• Skip to primary navigation

 Future-proof the bed

 Bunk beds are fun, nostalgic and likely to be your child’s first choice, but they’re not designed to last a lifetime.
 Instead, you might be better off investing in zip link beds, especially if a) you have two children sharing a room (each in a single bed of their own), and b) you use your children’s rooms as the guest room (as many of us have to).
+Explore a variety of versatile kids beds to meet the changing needs of your growing family and accommodate your guests in style.

 This style of bed future-proofs your bedroom design: each of your kids will benefit from having a bed of their own the majority of the time, but you’ll also be able to transform their beds into a comfortable double or king size bed for your guests on the occasion they stay with you.
 And, if you’re ever in a position to extend your home or move property to give your children a room of their own, their zip-link beds will provide ample room for sleepy teenagers.